woodrush/lisp-in-life/README.md

 - **primes.lisp**: Prints a list of prime numbers up to 20.
 This example highlights the use of the `while` syntax.

-The contents of print.lisp is quite straightforward. backquote.lisp and primes-print.lisp are similar to backquote-splice.lisp and primes.lisp, mainly included for performance comparisons. backquote.lisp doesn't implement the unquote-splice operation, and demonstrates some more examples. primes-print.lisp reduces the number of list operations to save memory usage.
+The contents of print.lisp is quite straightforward - it calculates and prints the result of `3 * 14`. backquote.lisp and primes-print.lisp are similar to backquote-splice.lisp and primes.lisp, mainly included for performance comparisons. backquote.lisp doesn't implement the unquote-splice operation, and demonstrates some more examples. primes-print.lisp reduces the number of list operations to save memory usage.